alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 The systems that maintain longevity appear to be the same systems that suppress cancer.
 They may be in fundamental tension.

-Aging may partly be the price of cancer suppression.
+Aging may partly reflect tradeoffs imposed by cancer suppression.

-This is not widely stated this directly, but the pattern across the hallmarks supports it.

 If correct, it means the ceiling on longevity intervention may be partly set by the requirement to avoid uncontrolled proliferation.
 Any serious reversal